Book review of Wild by Cheryl Strayed + Personal Stories to tie it all up. Interested?

 So I shamefully borrowed some cash from a mommy friend; baby #1 with her to babysit and walked the 2.5km (1.5 miles) to the internet shop and paid up.

-BOOK REVIEW: wild, From Lost to Found on the Pacific Coast Trail
+Wild, From Lost to Found on the Pacific Coast Trail, Review

 Cheryl who was then just 26yrs old lost her mother to cancer.
 The chapter where she describes her love for her mother and how her mother took care of the family inspired me to tears.
 (Someday, I would like my babies to talk about me like this.)